OpenCockpitOpenCockpit

 Built on the official Claude Agent SDK

 Cockpit’s core uses Anthropic’s official Claude Agent SDK.
 If your `claude` CLI is configured, Cockpit works — no extra setup.
-Other engines (Codex, DeepSeek, Kimi, Ollama) ride on the Vercel AI SDK and the same agent loop, with keys stored locally in `~/.cockpit/settings.json`.
+Other engines ride the Vercel AI SDK and the same agent loop.
+All local.

 Next.js 16React 19TypeScriptTailwindCSSxterm.jsnode-ptyShikitree-sitter (WASM)Claude Agent SDKVercel AI SDK